-The Roll Fee for this period is \$249.10 (2020: \$244.70).
-Roll Fees are levied each year by the Board on each valuer registered under the Valuers Registration Act 1992 so as to provide, together with other receipts, sufficient funds to finance the operations of the Board for the year.
+The Roll Fee for this period is \$253.30 (2021: \$249.10).
+Roll fees are levied each year by the Board on each valuer registered under the Valuers Registration Act 1992 so as to provide, together with other receipts, sufficient funds to finance the operations of the Board for the year.

-Roll fees are paid by members for the right to be accredited by the Valuers Registration Board of Queensland.
-These are levied annually, and are recognised as revenue on an accruals basis.
-Income is recognised on a monthly basis in line with the performance obligations of the Board.
+Roll fees are paid by valuers for the right to be registered by the Valuers Registration Board of Queensland for a further year.
+Roll fees are levied annually, and are recognised as revenue on an accruals basis.
+Income is recognised on a monthly basis in line with the performance obligations of the Roard